tagoWorks/streamora/README.md

 If you're unsure about anything, don't hesitate to open an issue to discuss your ideas or ask questions.
 We appreciate all forms of contributions, from code to documentation improvements!

-# License & Contact
+# License and Contact
-This project is published under the [Apache License 2.0](./LICENSE)
+This project is published under the [Apache License-2.0](./LICENSE)

 If you are interested in working together, or want to get in contact with me please email me at santiago@tago.works